Post-Traumatic Stress Disorder (PTSD)

 When a partner, friend, or family member has post-traumatic stress disorder (PTSD) it affects you, too.
 PTSD isn’t easy to live with and it can take a heavy toll on relationships and family life.
 You may be hurt by your loved one’s distance and moodiness or struggling to understand their behavior—why they are less affectionate and more volatile.
 You may feel like you’re walking on eggshells or living with a stranger.
 You may also have to take on a bigger share of household tasks and deal with the frustration of a loved one who won’t open up.
 The symptoms of PTSD can even lead to job loss, substance abuse, and other problems that affect the whole family.

 It’s hard not to take the symptoms of PTSD personally, but it’s important to remember that a person with PTSD may not always have control over their behavior.
-Your loved one’s nervous system is “stuck” in a state of constant alert, making them continually feel vulnerable and unsafe.
+Your loved one’s nervous system is “stuck” in a state of constant alert, making them continually feel vulnerable and unsafe, or having to relive the traumatic experience over and over.
 This can lead to anger, irritability, depression, mistrust, and other PTSD symptoms that your loved one can’t simply choose to turn off.

 Knowing how to best demonstrate your love and support for someone with PTSD isn't always easy.
 You can't force your loved one to get better, but you can play a major role in the healing process by simply spending time together.

 Don't pressure your loved one into talking.
 It can be very difficult for people with PTSD to talk about their traumatic experiences.
-For some, it can even make things worse.
+For some, it can even make them feel worse.
 Instead, let them know you're willing to listen when they want to talk, or just hang out when they don't.
 Comfort for someone with PTSD comes from feeling engaged and accepted by you, not necessarily from talking.

 Manage your own stress.
 The more calm, relaxed, and focused you are, the better you'll be able to help your loved one.